ad1tyaaa/100days/round-1.md

 **Progress :** Continued with Algorithm Complexity.
 Solved problems as well (around 25-30).
 But, that's it.
 Again I didn't solve a lot of problems.
 But, tomorrow I'm gonna start Binary Search.
 And, I'll spend a lot of time studying and solving problems.
 I promise. 😓

 **Final Thoughts :** Okay, so I think i did give 1.5 hours today, but, I don't think I made too much progress.
 I just finished Algorithm Complexity.
 Apart from that I started solving "Problem of the Day" from Coding Ninjas.
 Well I could only solve the MCQ's today (not even the EASY coding problem 😣😣😣).
 But, tomorrow I'll do better.
 I'm atleast happy that now I have started solving those random problems that Coding Ninjas gives.
 Earlier I used to think I'm not skilled enough to be able to solve any of them, so I didn't try solving them.
 I hope in a few weeks I become smart enough to solve Medium level questions as well.
 That's it for today.

+## day 14 : 23 September

+**Progress :** Started Binary Search.
+Just that. 😓

+**Final Thoughts :** I started Bianry Search.
+There was a youtube video I was watching, and, BAM.
+My interent was just gone.
+And, well, my mom forgot to pay intrnet bill, and next day was sunday,  so nothing could've been done about it.
+Also, mobile data sucks exactly when I need it to work the most.
+So, yeah I think I studies for some 30-35 mins.
+And, then I couldn't continue on. 😢

+## day 15 : 24 September

+**Progress :** Continued on and finished Binary Search.
+And, that's it.

+**Final Progress :** So, I still didn't have internet.
+My mobile data decided to work properly today so I was able to continue, but well, all I did was finish Binary Search (theory part) today.
+Will solve problems tomorrow. 😢